 - You must make an advising appointment with the chair of the department of your intended major before registering for any classes.

-Students in Good Academic Standing: 3 years or less
+Students in Good Academic Standing: Separated from New Paltz for 3 years or less

 - If you return within three (3) years of your last date of attendance at New Paltz you may continue under the General Education and major/department requirements in effect at the time of your first matriculation.